friedkeenan/sfreeze/README.md

 ## What is sfreezing?

-To sfreeze something is to unsmelt it, its name is derived by taking "smelt", and replacing "melt" (to which "smelt" is etymologically related) with "freeze".
+To sfreeze something is to unsmelt it; its name is derived by taking "smelt", and replacing the contained "melt" (to which "smelt" is etymologically related) with "freeze".
 Thence we get "sfreeze".

 ## How do I add my own sfreezing recipes?